danrobdean/online-services/docs/analytics-pipeline/1-cloud-endpoint.md

 ### (1.3) - Deploying Analytics Endpoint Container onto GKE with Cloud Endpoints

-At this point we have a working container hosted in GCR, which GKE can pull containers from.
+At this point we have a working image hosted in GCR, which GKE can pull from.
 We will now deploy our analytics endpoint on top of GKE.
 You can check out what your **[your k8s cluster name]** & **[your k8s cluster location]** are [in the Cloud Console](https://console.cloud.google.com/kubernetes/list).

 ```bash
 # Make sure you have the credentials to talk to the right cluster: